amanvarshney-AV/demo/README.md

 # demo
-This is a demo of Git &amp; Github class
+This is a demo of Git &amp; Github class.